Qiskit/rustworkx/docs/source/api.rst

     :raises DAGHasCycle: if a cycle is encountered while sorting the graph

+.. py:function:: lexicogrpahical_topological_sort(dag, key):
+    Get the lexicographical topological sorted nodes' data from the provided dag

+    This function returns a list of nodes in a graph lexicographically topologically sorted using the provided key function.

+    :param PyDAG dag: The DAG to get the topological sorted nodes from
+    :param function key: Takes in a python function or other callable that gets passed a single argument the node data from the graph and is expected to return a string.

+    :returns nodes: A list of node's data lexicographically topologically sorted.
+    :rtype: list

 .. py:function:: ancestors(graph, node):
     Return the ancestors of a node in a graph.